Zilliqa/dev-portal-old/docs/staking-getting-started.md

 Launching a seed node for staking is similar to launching a normal seed node, with some additional configuration steps.

-In this guide, we will demostrate on how to setup the seed node via
+In this guide, we will demonstrate on how to set up the seed node via
 1. [Docker](#launching-the-node-using-docker)
 2. [Native build](#launching-the-node-using-native-build)

-You can go for either one of the option above.
+You can go for either one of the options above.

 ## Launching the node using Docker
 We highly recommend using [Docker](https://docker.com/) to set up a seed node, as we provide a tested, production-ready image for your use.
 If you have not yet set up docker, please follow the instructions on the [official documentation](https://docs.docker.com/install/).